top of page

 About Sally Anderson Boström

-Sally currently splits her time between Stockholm, Sweden and Liberec, Czechia, where she is doing research for a historical novel.
+Sally usually splits her time between Stockholm, Sweden and Santa Barbara, California.
+Currently, she is in Liberec, Czechia, where she is doing research for a historical novel.

 bottom of page